kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	C. It corresponds to the period of ventricular contraction
 	D. It is shorter than the corresponding period in atrial muscle
 	E. It decreases during sympathetic stimulation of the heart

-#### Answer: C. It corresponds to the period of ventricular contraction - ?
+#### Answer: C. It corresponds to the period of ventricular contraction - *FALSE* = D. It is shorter than the corresponding period in atrial muscle - TRUE
+- The state in which the ventricles are completely inexcitable defines an ‘absolute refractory period’ during a heartbeat.
+During this absolute refractory period the ventricles are in a state of contraction where all the cells are completely depolarised and cannot be excited, ie it is impossible to generate another action potential.
+The refractory period limits the frequency at which action potentials can be generated to <1000/s and ensures that, once initiated, an action potential can only travel in one direction.
+Sympathetic stimulation results in a decreased refractory period, thereby permitting higher heart rates.

 ### Q23
 The role of coronary angioplasty and coronary artery bypass surgery is to improve coronary blood flow.
 In a normal, healthy 70-kg man, which of the following statements regarding _myocardial blood flow_ is correct?